• Skip to secondary menu

 Planning Your Homeschool Year

 Planning out your homeschool year can sound and seem very daunting.
-On one hand, planning for a full year at a time can back fire, what happens if the curriculum you choose isn’t working for your family, or isn’t enough.
-But on the other hand, you don’t have to worry about having nothing planned, getting overwhelmed.
+On one hand, planning for a full year at a time can backfire, what happens if the curriculum you choose isn’t working for your family, or isn’t enough.
+But on the other hand, you don’t have to worry about not being ready and getting overwhelmed.

 Planning Your Homeschool Year